brunobg/webdevbook/docs/backend/scraping.md

 They say the only certainties in life are death and taxes, but you can pretty much add that crawlers will break as a third one.
 Since you are fetching data from third parties that you have no control of, some day they will change their website and break your crawler.
 Also, like any code, crawlers need to be tested.
 How to ensure they work and how to detect when things break?

 Like all other software, automatic testing is the best option we have.
+There's the [autounit](https://github.com/scrapinghub/scrapy-autounit) package for Scrapy, which generates the automatic tests for you.